 I’m a Western native currently residing in the Deep South where I teach art history and environmental studies at a liberal arts university.
 Deeply connected to the natural world, I spend as much time as I can observing, thinking, and daydreaming while walking with my canine companion in the fields and along the creeks near my home.
-I’m inspired by good conversation, art, music, and coffee.
-The latter I am keeping fresh, hot, and near at hand while I works on a full-length paranormal romance.
+I’m inspired by good conversation, nature, art, music, and coffee.